chef-boneyard/private-chef-administration/source/installation/ha.rst

 Copy your private-chef.rb file to ``/etc/opscode/private-chef.rb`` on the bootstrap server.

-Install the Private Chef package on the bootstrap server
+Install the Private Chef package on the back-end servers
 --------------------------------------------------------

-Install the Private Chef package on the back-end server.
+Install the Private Chef package on both of the back-end servers.

 *Install the Private Chef package on Red Hat and CentOS 6*